twodee/madeup/docs/boxes.md

 ![Boxes Sphere](images/boxes_sphere.png){:.bigimg}

 ##Next
 The `boxes` solidifier excels at building voxelated creations algorithmically.
-Like `dots`, it may result in overlapping geometry that will need to be cleaned up before printing.
+Like `spheres`, it may result in overlapping geometry that will need to be cleaned up before printing.
 But it's simple.
 On the other end of the complexity spectrum, we've got the [`surface`](surface.html) solidifier, which is the least automatic of them all.